 The park has been designed along original pirate style architecture, with an old fort like entrance and a distinctive shipwreck structure standing majestically in the middle of the park.
 The shipwreck, with its decors and waterfall generally appeals to all visitors.

 Belle Mare Beach

-The beach at Belle Mare is considered as the most beautiful beach in Mauritius by many holiday makers, but also remains very popular among the inhabitants of the island who visit the beach mainly on weekends and holidays.
-This part of the island is very authentic and keeps the spirit of the island intact facing the rapid development that know the other cities in the coastal regions in particular Grand Bay, Flic en Flac and Black River.
+The Belle Mare beach is considered as the most beautiful beach in Mauritius by many holiday makers, but also remains very popular among the inhabitants of the island who visit the beach mainly on weekends and holidays.

 The Belle Mare beach is ideal for swimming and diving session especially on weekdays, the beach is calm with a peaceful setting.
 The perfect place for nature lovers, who can enjoy miles of sandy beach for sunbathing and resting in the shade of casuarina trees

 Experience water take-off and landing.
 A once in a lifetime opportunity to go on a private seaplane flight across the island with its breathtaking beaches and coral islands.